photoprism/photoprism-docs/docs/getting-started/advanced/freebsd.md

 # Running PhotoPrism On FreeBSD

-*Note: This is contributed content and may be outdated.
+*Note: This is contributed content.
+Click the edit link to perform changes and send a pull request.*

-For FreeBSD/FreeNAS users, a unofficial [PhotoPrism port](https://github.com/huo-ju/photoprism-freebsd-port) is available.
+For FreeBSD / FreeNAS users, an unofficial [PhotoPrism port](https://github.com/huo-ju/photoprism-freebsd-port) is available.

-The port will compile and install libtensorflow 1.15.2 and build photoprism from source on FreeBSD.
+The port will compile and install libtensorflow 1.15.2 and build `photoprism` from source on FreeBSD.

-1. clone or download the port
+**1. Clone or download the port:**

 ```
 git clone https://github.com/huo-ju/photoprism-freebsd-port
 ```

-2. Build TensorFlow and PhotoPrism from source, then Install
+**2. Build TensorFlow and PhotoPrism from source, then install:**

 ```
 cd photoprism-freebsd-port